History of Delta Air Lines in Timeline

 As of December 2024, Delta Air Lines employs nearly 103,000 people between its mainline operation and subsidiaries.

-Exclusive Delta One Clubs for customers travelling in business class are slated to open at New York–Kennedy, Los Angeles, and Boston in 2024.
+In 2024, exclusive Delta One Clubs for customers traveling in business class are slated to open at New York–Kennedy, Los Angeles, and Boston.

 April 2025: Ceiling Panel Incidents

-In April 2025, two Delta Air Lines flights experienced incidents where ceiling panels detached mid-flight, injuring at least one passenger.
+In April 2025, two Delta Air Lines flights experienced incidents in which ceiling panels detached mid-flight, injuring at least one passenger.
 The events occurred on a Boeing 757 and a Boeing 717, leading to scrutiny of Delta’s maintenance practices.

 As part of its efforts to improve customer experience, Delta introduced several service upgrades in 2025.
 These included free Wi-Fi access for SkyMiles members on most domestic flights, expanded Delta Sky Club lounge facilities, and new premium dining options featuring branded offerings such as Shake Shack.